mohamedasifs-cse/Parking-Mansgement-System/README.md

 **🎯 Problem Statement**

 Manual parking systems often face challenges such as:

-Difficulty in tracking available spots
+Difficulty in tracking available spots.
-Confusion during peak hours
+Confusion during peak hours.
-Time delays in issuing tickets and payments
+Time delays in issuing tickets and payments.
 This project solves these problems by providing an automated and structured approach.

 **👥 Target Users**

-Shopping malls
+Shopping malls,
-Office buildings
+Office buildings,
-Universities & colleges
+Universities & colleges,
-Public parking lots
+Public parking lots.

 **🛠️ Features**

-Allocate and track parking spots
+Allocate and track parking spots.
-Generate parking tickets for vehicles
+Generate parking tickets for vehicles.
-Support for multiple vehicle types (Car, Bike, etc.)
+Support for multiple vehicle types (Car, Bike, etc.).
-Simple payment handling system
+Simple payment handling system.
-Admin access to manage parking spots
+Admin access to manage parking spots.

 **🧑‍💻 OOP Concepts Used**

 Encapsulation: Data such as spot status, ticket details, and payment info are hidden inside classes.

 Inheritance: Vehicle is the parent class; Car and Bike are subclasses.

 Polymorphism: Same methods handle different types of vehicles.

 Abstraction: Generic methods like pay() and reserveSpot() are defined and specialized later.

 **📊 UML Diagrams**